Conflict Resolution 101

 3. Address your fears

-Know that the idea of conflict resolution at first can be absolutely terrifying and intimidating, but please don’t let it deter you.
-Know that most of us find confrontation uncomfortable and do remember that there is a strong chance that this will help you solve conflict.
+Know that the idea of conflict resolution at first can feel absolutely terrifying and intimidating, but please don’t let it deter you.
+Know that most of us find confrontation uncomfortable and do remember that there is a strong chance that this will help you solve the issue.

 4. Structure your conversation

 Before you have your conversation, make sure you are familiar with how you’d like to structure it.
 An example is below:

 - Request the conversation.
 Example: “Hey Tom, I wondered if we could chat for a minute about something I have on my mind?”

 - Establish an outcome: “It would be great if we could figure out a better way of talking with each other”

 - Say your piece: “You keep calling me stupid.
 I’m not stupid and it makes me feel embarrassed.
 I’ve been worried about it.
 Did I do something to upset you?”

 - Allow them to talk.
 Remain calm and receptive.

 - Thank them for talking to you about it.